-For freeways and roads with high traffic volumes, Table 4-1 of the CARB Handbook recommends "Avoid siting new sensitive land uses within 500 feet of a freeway, urban roads with 100,000 vehicles/day, or rural roads with 50,000 vehicles/day."
+The proposed project does not involve the purchase of a school site of the construction of a new elementary or secondary school.
+For freeways and roads with high traffic volumes, Table 4-1 of the 2005 CARB Handbook recommends "Avoid siting new sensitive land uses within 500 feet of a freeway, urban roads with 100,000 vehicles/day, or rural roads with 50,000 vehicles/day."
 Any project placing sensitive receptors within 500 feet of a major roadway or freeway may have the potential to expose those receptors to DPM.
-The edge of the nearest travel lane of State Route 65 (SR-65) is located approximately 900 feet west of the site at the closest point.
-Thus, the project would not be subject to substantial DPM emissions associated with freeway traffic and risk levels from SR-65 would not expose new receptors to substantial health risk.
+The edge of the nearest travel lane of State Route 65 (SR-65) is located approximately 160 feet west of the site at the closest point.
+The proposed project would site approximately 20 of the 181 residential units within 500 feet of the northbound lanes of SR-65 (the closest residential unit being approximately 225 feet from the northbound lanes of SR-65), while the community recreation center of the residential complex and the proposed daycare center of the commercial component would be greater than 1,000 feet away.